david-mathews-1994/deltarice/README.md

     status = H5Dread (dset, H5T_NATIVE_SHORT, H5S_ALL, H5S_ALL, H5P_DEFAULT,
                 rdata[0]);
     /*
-     * Find the maximum value in the dataset, to verify that it was
+    Verify the data read in is the same as was written.
-     * read correctly.
      */
     bool allMatch = true;
     for (i=0; i<DIM0; i++) {
         for (j=0; j<DIM1; j++)  {
             if(rdata[i][j] != wdata[i][j])
         	allMatch = false;
 	    }
     }
     /*
-     * Print the maximum value.
+    Print if it all matched
     */
     printf("Do they all match? ");
     printf("%s\n", allMatch ? "true" : "false");